Ralph Waldo Emerson: Early career

+Ellen Emerson died on February 8, 1831, at age 20, after uttering her last words, "I have not forgotten the peace and joy."
+Emerson was deeply affected by her death, and visited her grave in Roxbury daily.
+In a journal entry dated March 29, 1832, he wrote, "I visited Ellen's tomb & opened the coffin."

-After his wife's death, he began to disagree with the church's methods, writing in his journal in June 1832, "I have sometimes thought that, in order to be a good minister, it was necessary to leave the ministry.
+In the wake of his wife's death, Emerson began to disagree more openly with the church's approach to ministry, writing in his journal in June 1832, "I have sometimes thought that, in order to be a good minister, it was necessary to leave the ministry.
 The profession is antiquated.
 In an altered age, we worship in the dead forms of our forefathers."
-His disagreements with church officials over the administration of the Communion service and misgivings about public prayer eventually led to his resignation in 1832.
-As he wrote, "This mode of commemorating Christ is not suitable to me.
+His disagreements with church officials over the administration of the Communion service, and misgivings about public prayer, eventually led to his resignation in 1832.
+He wrote, "This mode of commemorating Christ is not suitable to me.
 That is reason enough why I should abandon it."
 As one Emerson scholar has pointed out, "Doffing the decent black of the pastor, he was free to choose the gown of the lecturer and teacher, of the thinker not confined within the limits of an institution or a tradition."

 Emerson toured Europe in 1833 and later wrote of his travels in English Traits (1856).
 He left aboard the brig Jasper on Christmas Day, 1832, sailing first to Malta.
 During his European trip, he spent several months in Italy, visiting Rome, Florence and Venice, among other cities.
-When in Rome, he met with John Stuart Mill, who gave him a letter of recommendation to meet Thomas Carlyle.
-He went to Switzerland and had to be dragged by fellow passengers to visit Voltaire's home in Ferney, "protesting all the way upon the unworthiness of his memory".
-He then went on to Paris, a "loud modern New York of a place", where he visited the Jardin des Plantes.
-He was greatly moved by the organization of plants according to Jussieu's system of classification, and the way all such objects were related and connected.
-As Robert D. Richardson says, "Emerson's moment of insight into the interconnectedness of things in the Jardin des Plantes was a moment of almost visionary intensity that pointed him away from theology and toward science."
+While in Rome, he met with John Stuart Mill, who gave him a letter of recommendation to meet Thomas Carlyle.
+He next went to Switzerland and had to be dragged by fellow passengers to visit Voltaire's home in Ferney, "protesting all the way upon the unworthiness of his memory".

+Emerson then travelled to Paris, a "loud modern New York of a place", where he visited the Jardin des Plantes (Garden of the Plants).
+He was greatly impressed by the systematized organization of plants in the garden according to Jussieu's system of classification, and the interrelatedness of everything he saw there.
+As biographer Robert D. Richardson says, "Emerson's moment of insight into the interconnectedness of things in the Jardin des Plantes was a moment of almost visionary intensity that pointed him away from theology and toward science."

-Moving north to England, Emerson met William Wordsworth, Samuel Taylor Coleridge, and Thomas Carlyle.
-Carlyle in particular was a strong influence on him; Emerson would later serve as an unofficial literary agent in the United States for Carlyle, and in March 1835, he tried to persuade Carlyle to come to America to lecture.
+Journeying north to England, Emerson met William Wordsworth, Samuel Taylor Coleridge, and Thomas Carlyle.
+Carlyle in particular was a strong influence on him.
+Emerson would later serve as an unofficial literary agent for Carlyle in the United States, and in March 1835, he tried to persuade Carlyle to come to America to lecture.
 The two maintained a correspondence until Carlyle's death in 1881.